LivePersonInc/developer-center/pages/Documents/Solutions/CRMIntegrations/salesforce.md

 **The sync process includes 4 sync options:**

-1. **Periodic sync** - captures and update information of the last 6 hours, every 3 hours (8 times a day in total).
+1. **Periodic sync**: Captures and update information of the last 6 hours, every 3 hours (8 times a day in total).
-2. **Daily sync** - captures information from the last 48 hours (In order to keep with LivePerson’s Data SLA of up to 24 hours for full data).
+2. **Daily sync**: Captures information from the last 48 hours (In order to keep with LivePerson’s Data SLA of up to 24 hours for full data).
-3. **Manual sync** - allows the admin to choose a past period of time to manually sync into Salesforce (Due to various reasons: server issues, agent wasn’t logged in, errors etc…).
+3. **Manual sync**: Allows the admin to choose a past period of time to manually sync into Salesforce (Due to various reasons: server issues, agent wasn’t logged in, errors etc…).
-4. **“Sync Chat” button on the chat transcript record** - allows on-demand sync with LivePerson servers for a specific chat transcript record.
+4. **“Sync Chat” button on the chat transcript record**: allows on-demand sync with LivePerson servers for a specific chat transcript record.

    **Note:** These sync processes are one sided, from the Conversational Cloud to Salesforce only, no information is transferred from Salesforce to the Conversational Cloud.